wejaeger/titaniumbackupmessageviewer/docs/README.txt

  - left and right aligned message bubbles in message viewer, width of bubbles no longer fixed, adapts now do the text width.
  - display long recent files path names shortened
+ - Now also supports backup message XML files from SMS Backup and Restore App by Ritesh (not only Titanium Backup)